-Hellebores have become an incredibly popular perennial in the past few years due to their unique bloom time and the low maintenance required for this winter-blooming, evergreen perennials.
+Hellebores have become incredibly popular in the past few years due to their unique bloom time and the low maintenance required for this winter-blooming, evergreen perennial.

 This wonderful winter gem starts blooming in late December or early January and can bloom through May and into June.
 They bloom in a vast array of colors including reds, pinks, whites, greens, purples, and even some grey and black blooms.

 The deer tend not to bother these winter bloomers either and they’ll reach a height of 12 -18 inches with a similar spread.
 Although they are evergreen, it’s a good idea to remove the old, tattered foliage each spring after blooming to allow for new foliage to put on a show.

 Check out just a handful of the varieties of hellebores carried by Meadows Farms Nurseries.
 Please note that sizes and availability may vary by location, so please contact our locations for more information.